CLRX/CLRX-mirror/doc/AmdCl2Abi.md

 be applied:

 * if no feature enabled only 4 user data registers will be used.
-* if usesetup enabled, then 6 user data registers will be used.
+* if useargs enabled, then 6 user data registers will be used.
 4-5 user data are argument's pointer.
-* if usesizes enabled, then 8 user data registers will be used.
+* if usesetup enabled, then 8 user data registers will be used.
 4-5 user data are kernel setup pointer.
 6-7 user data regs are argument's pointer.
 * if useenqueue enabled, then 10 user data registers will be used.
 4-5 user data are kernel setup pointer.
 6-7 user data regs are argument's pointer.